St. Augustine Seminary (Bay St. Louis)

 St. Augustine Seminary, originally named Sacred Heart College, was a Black Catholic seminary run by the Society of the Divine Word in Bay St. Louis, Mississippi.
-Founded in 1920 in Greenwood at Sacred Heart Catholic Church, it relocated in 1923 was the first seminary intended to educate African Americans for the priesthood.
+Founded in 1920 in Greenville at Sacred Heart Catholic Church, it relocated in 1923 was the first seminary intended to educate African Americans for the priesthood.

 Started by Fr Matthew Christman, SVD during the era of Jim Crow and widespread opposition to the idea of Black Catholic priests in the United States, the school educated and ordained many of the first Black priests in the United States.
 It eventually integrated as tensions eased somewhat in the Church, and closed for higher studies in 1967.
 It remained a high school seminary and novitiate house until 1982.

 History

 Background and founding

-The idea for an all-Black seminary dated back to the early 19th century, when various bishops saw the need for ministry to African Americans, especially following the Civil war.
+The idea for an all-Black seminary dated back to the early 19th century, when various bishops saw the need for ministry to African Americans, especially following the Civil War.
 The climate of racism, which was displayed even among the bishops themselves, was such that the only Black priests ordained before the late 19th century were the Healy brothers, all of whom passed for White during their ministries.
 As a result, most US seminaries remained closed to Black applicants through the mid 20th century.

 The Society of the Divine Word, a Dutch congregation founded by Fr Arnold Janssen, had arrived in America in 1895 when Brother Wendelin Meyer arrived to sell SVD publications.
 Several more members followed, and by 1897 they had established operations in Techny, Illinois.
 In 1905, the order arrived in the Deep South among African Americans.
 At the time, African-American men were barred from all but two US seminaries (those of the Josephites) and only a few had been ordained, almost all overseas.
 The Josephites would also soon shut down Black vocations in their society following early struggles involving their early Black members.

-By 1920, The Divine Word Fathers had gained the support and funds necessary to establish a seminary of their own for African Americans, which originally began at the order's Sacred Heart Catholic Church in Greenwood, Mississippi.
+By 1920, The Divine Word Fathers had gained the support and funds necessary to establish a seminary of their own for African Americans, which originally began at the order's Sacred Heart Catholic Church in Greenville, Mississippi.
 It was named Sacred Heart College and founded as a parochial school in 1913, before officially becoming a minor seminary.
 It was separated from the high school and moved to Bay St. Louis in 1923 to be closer to a large city and avoid harassment from the Ku Klux Klan.